Shopping for Your New Puppy

 Here are the things I love to use and love to share with others (you can click on the item to be taken to a web page for that item.

-1. For the Love of Horse’s “Total Immune Health” herb blend - our puppies are started on this blend and we encourage you to continue it until your puppy is 6 months old.
+1. For the Love of Horse’s “Essential Immune Health for Dogs” herb blend - our puppies are started on this blend and we encourage you to continue it throughout your dogs life, but especially until your puppy is at least two years old.
 This special blend of herbs will help your puppy fight off most virus’s he/she may come into contact with as a young pup and will help out until vaccines take full effect.
-Please list me, Alyssa McCarter, as your reference when purchasing.
+The staff at For the Love of Horses is wonderful and will be happy to discuss any health issues you are witnessing with any of your pets.
+They're fabulous and backed by Veterinarians.

-2. Purina Pro Plan Fortiflora Probiotics - a MUST for your puppy/dog!
+2. Probiotics- a MUST for your puppy/dog!
 Getting gut health is extremely important for helping ward off viruses and illness.
+We recommend using *Purina Pro Plan Fortiflora Probiotics

 3. Nordic Naturals Omega 3 Pet - This is a Fish Oil Liquid for Cats and Dogs, full of Omega-3s, EPA and DHA.
 It supports Skin, Coat, Joints and Overall Health and is in Triglyceride Form for Optimal Absorption.
 This is the brand we personally use for ourselves and trust them wholeheartedly.